richafnu/Viva/Viva/glint/setup/distress-survey.md

 ## Instances where a distress survey benefits your org

 Change-management, uncertainty, and other unexpected factors bring a feeling of unsettlement and the unknown.
-Consider adding the Viva People Science templated Distress Survey to a scheduled engagement survey or creating an Ad Hoc Distress Survey to learn how your people are feeling and what they need.
+To learn how your people are feeling and what they need, consider adding the Viva People Science templated Distress Survey to a scheduled engagement survey or creating an Ad Hoc Distress Survey

 - Major political, social, hostile, or economic events
 - Sudden catastrophic (local or global) natural disaster events